sudheerj/reactjs-interview-questions/README.md

 ---

 **Note:** This repository is specific to ReactJS.
-Please check [Javascript Interview questions](https://github.com/sudheerj/javascript-interview-questions) for core javascript questions.
+Please check [Javascript Interview questions](https://github.com/sudheerj/javascript-interview-questions) for core javascript questions and [DataStructures and Algorithms](https://github.com/sudheerj/datastructures-algorithms) for DSA related questions or problems.

 ### Table of Contents